Trump launches effort to boost US weapons sales abroad

 "This is a balanced policy," said Ambassador Tina Kaidanow, an official with the State Department who oversees arms export agreements.
 "We absolutely look at human rights as one of a set of considerations that we look at."

+The export policy explicitly states it aims to "strengthen the manufacturing and defense industrial base" and as a part of this "when a proposed transfer is in the national security interest, which includes our economic security, and in our foreign policy interest, the executive branch will advocate strongly on behalf of United States companies."

+Trump has pressed foreign governments to buy more U.S.-made weapons in nearly every call he has had with a head of state of major allies, a State Department official said this week.

-The planned revision of U.S. weapons export policy also includes a new drone export policy that allows smaller lethal drones that can fire missiles and surveillance drones of all sizes will soon become more widely available to U.S. allies, Reuters reported in March.
+The planned revision of U.S. weapons export policy also includes a new drone export policy that allows lethal drones that can fire missiles and surveillance drones of all sizes to soon become more widely available to U.S. allies.

 Two potential beneficiaries of the rule changes, Textron Inc and Kratos Defense and Security Solutions Inc , currently market smaller armed drones internationally.